How PLM software helps fashion brands reduce their time-to-market

-When data is scattered across documents and databases on local machines or email threads, you end up wasting a lot time just to track down the information you need.
-PLM software keeps this data together so that the right people can access the right information when they need it.
+When data is scattered across documents and databases on local machines or email threads, you end up wasting a lot of time just tracking down the information you need.
+PLM software simplifies digital asset management by keeping this data centralized so that the right people can access the right information when they need it.

-2. PLM helps standardize and streamline Tech Packs
+2. Standardize and Streamline Tech Packs

 In order to stay on schedule, you need an effective way of communicating deadlines and timelines among the various parties working on your project (designers, merchandisers, etc.) This can be accomplished within your PLM platform by setting up automatic notifications at critical milestones or defining which users are notified when certain events occur during project execution (such as delivery).